palmin/ios-multi-back-button/README.md

 the cell for the view-controller you want to navigate to.
 If they do a regular tap, the back-button will bring you back a single level as usual.

+One problem with short-taps works regularly is that users will not discover the popup unless they explicitly try to long-tap.
+This experiment tries to measure when users is in need of the popup, because he/she makes multiple regular back operations in succession.
+Hamburger-lines will fade in and become visually stronger as more short-tap backs are registred within a short time-interval.
+It is unfortunately more confusing than helpful.

   <img src="example.gif"/>